Military Divorce

 Over 185 Years of Combined Experience Practicing.

-A divorce can turn your life upside down, and things often get more complicated when one or both spouses are in military service.
-Understanding the intricate matters involved in a military divorce in San Diego can result in improved decision-making and more equitable resolutions.
-Various legal issues can make military divorces different from civilian divorces.
+A divorce can turn your life upside down, and things often get more complicated when one or both spouses are in military service, making it crucial to consult with a certified family law specialist.

 Since the SCRA applies to military divorce cases, it protects active duty military members in various ways, such as: